GfSE/SpecIF/documentation/03_SpecIF_Metamodel.md

 The Node elemnt have the following attributes:

-* *title: string* - A title for the Node.
+* *title: MultilanguageText[]* - A title for the Node.
 Mostly used for internal purposes, because the title comes normally from the referenced Resource element properties.
-* *description: string | LanguageValue[]* - A human readable description for documentation purposes.
+* *description: MultilanguageText[]* - A human readable description for documentation purposes.
 Mostly used for internal purposes, because the description comes normally from the referenced Resource element properies.
 * *nodes* - A collection of child node elements for the Node.
 * *resource* - A reference to the Resource element used as Node tree node data.